-Roses are not just beautiful - their petals, leaves, stems and bark have medicinal properties and can be used safely on dogs for a variety of purposes, such as disinfecting and wound healing, calming, treating diarrhea, and more.
-This page looks at some rose benefits for dogs, and the different ways that it can be used on our fur-kids.
+Rose benefits to dogs are enormous - the petals, leaves, stems and bark have medicinal properties and can be used safely on dogs for a variety of purposes, such as disinfecting and wound healing, calming, treating diarrhea, and more.
+This page looks at some rose benefits to dogs, and the different ways that it can be used on our fur-kids.

 Most of us love the elegance and fragrance of roses, and many enjoy the taste of rose tea.
 But did you know that roses (the tea, the essential oil and hydrosol) have therapeutic properties like many herbs?
 It is because of this very reason that I have included "rose" as one of the safe herbs for dogs.